• Skip to primary navigation

 The various types of free colleges include:

 This is the kind of education the University provides for citizens.
 No recurring enrollment payments or course resource expenses.
-But there’s a one-time registration fee of $60 and an evaluation charge per course funding the university’s service.
+But a one-time registration fee of $60 and an evaluation charge per course funding the university’s service.

-Free for citizens:
+Free for citizens

 There are other institutions that the government covers the fees so people will participate for free.

-Free for EU residents:
+Free for EU residents

 How many countries have free college?